augiedb/VariousAndSundryCS/2015-09-07-core-elixir-follow-up-list-dot-delete-all.markdown

   end
 ```

-Your variants of the private function handle the cases where the value is the same as the head, the two are different, and you have an empty list.
-That's a lot more straight forward and obvious than my initial version was.
+Your variants of the private function handle the cases where (1) the value is the same as the head, (2) the two are different, and (3) you have an empty list.
+That's a lot more straight forward and obvious than my initial version was, where you had alternate versions of the same function depending on a guard statement that was redundant and the base case was one step removed from the end of the actual list.
+It just plain old makes more sense.

-Thanks to pel-daniel for the refactoring suggestion.
+_Thanks again to pel-daniel for the refactoring suggestion._

 _If you have any comments, questions, complaints, criticisms, or corrections, catch me on Twitter, [@AugieDB](https://twitter.com/augiedb).
 Or [make a pull request on Github](https://github.com/augiedb/VariousAndSundryCS)!
 That Twitter handle and Github ID is the same as my GMail account, if you want to deal with it more quietly.
 I want these articles to be factually correct and will update them as necessary._